-SPED670 (EDUC670) • Assessment Clinical Field Experience 1 credit (SPEG)
+SPED670 • Assessment Clinical Field Experience (SPEG)

 Eighteen-week, 30-hour clinical field experience designed for students to demonstrate understanding and competent application of assessment.
-Students identify specific educational needs and judge eligibility for special education or response to intervention (RTI) process while using both formal, norm-referenced assessment as well as informal, classroom-based assessment.
+Students identify specific educational needs and judge eligibility for special education or response to intervention (RTI) process while using both formal, norm-referenced assessment as well as informal, classroombased assessment.
 Assessment materials fee: \$10.
 Taken concurrently with SPED610 and SPED655.

-SPED675 • Consultation, Collaboration, and Resources (SPEG) 2 credits
+SPED675 • Consultation, Collaboration, and Resources 2 credits (SPEG) 2

-Many of the skills and much of the knowledge introduced in prior courses will be practiced concurrently in student teaching and this course.
+Many of the skills and much of the knowledge introduced in previous courses will be practiced concurrently in student teaching and this course.
 Focus is on the communication skills necessary to consult and collaborate effectively with parents, administrators, teachers, paraprofessionals, and agency personnel about the special needs of students.
 Learners will become acquainted with outside agencies, as well as transition needs and services.
 Clarifying personal beliefs and adjusting to diverse student needs within their student teaching environments are critical elements of this course.